captn3m0/jqaas/README.md

 ## Infra

-Currently being served on the Heroku Free Tier over Cloudflare for SSL.
+Currently being served on the Render.com free-tier.
+No SLA or uptime is guaranteed.

 ## License